OhioBWC - Basics: (Policy library) - File

 b.
 Authorization Agreement for Direct Deposit of EFT Payments (OBM-4310-Rev.11/1/2011 via the Supplier Portal).

-5. The employer must be current on receipt documentation and required reports including the one-year case study for all in-program grants at the time the employer submits a new grant application.
+5. The employer must be current on receipt documentation and required reports, including the one-year case study for all in-program grants, at the time the employer submits a new grant application.
 BWC will not review the new application until any delinquent documentation is received and accepted by the safety grant department.
-BWC will hold the grant application for a period of forty-five (45) days.
-Failure to supply delinquent documentation within this time period will result in BWC dismissing the grant application to the employer.
+If delinquent documentation is not received within forty-five (45) days, the grant application will be dismissed.

 6. The employer may only apply for a safety intervention grant related to a manual classification for which payroll is reported.